-Possession, suspected possession, use, or suspected use of prohibited goods may be brought to the attention of SANCA or the police if it is considered appropriated and may be followed up in line with the Disciplinary Code.
+Possession, suspected possession, use, or suspected use of prohibited goods may be brought to the attention of SANCA or the police if it is considered appropriate and may be followed up in line with the Disciplinary Code.

-At the conclusion of any investigation, any prohibited goods will routinely be handed over to the South African Police Serves, or a stolem item will be returned to its own.
+At the conclusion of any investigation, any prohibited goods will routinely be handed over to the South African Police Service, or a stolen item will be returned to its owner.

-PEPPS may conduct random urine or other non-invasive tests to test for alcohole and/or drug use.
+PEPPS may conduct random urine or other non-invasive tests to test for alcohol and/or drug use.
 It is the duty of the pupil to disclose to PEPPS any medication that may have been taken that may affect the outcome of the test.
-Pupils nees to provide PEPPS with a doctor's certificate after any such test, as soon as is reasonably possible, which states precisely what the nature of such medication is.
-These tests are necessary to ensure that all pupils at PEPPS are protected against the scourage of drugs in our society.
-A pupil may be subjected to disciplinary proceedings if a prohibited good is found in his or her possession or if a drug or alcohold test yields a positive result.
+Pupils need to provide PEPPS with a doctor's certificate after any such test, as soon as is reasonably possible, which states precisely what the nature of such medication is.
+These tests are necessary to ensure that all pupils at PEPPS are protected against the scourge of drugs in our society.
+A pupil may be subjected to disciplinary proceedings if a prohibited good is found in his or her possession or if a drug or alcohol test yields a positive result.

-19. ECO-SCHOOL STATUS
+18. ECO-SCHOOL STATUS

-PEPPS is very proud to fly the WESSA Eco-Schools Platinum Flag.
+PEPPS is very proud to be associated with the WESSA Eco-Schools Bronze Status.
 With this privilege comes the responsibility to care for the environment and to be responsible citizens beyond our school.
 We have outreach programmes which encourage charity and leadership.
 We also prioritise the environment in our curriculum, our infrastructure and the behaviours we encourage.
 Recycling is promoted along with various opportunities to contribute toward sustainable living in an over-populated world.

-Through the coordination of the Grade 7 Eco Committee, we are involved in at least one community project in the term.
+Through the coordination of the school's Eco Committee, we are involved in at least one community project in the term.
 Activities include:

 - Community outreach

-- Establishment of Libraries in Rural Schools

 - Recycling paper, plastic, glass and tin are collected at the school

 - 67 Minutes for Mandela Day

 - World Environment Day

 - Arbour Day

 - Mathematics tutoring

-Because of our commitment to the environment, any teacher or pupil who flies under the PEPPS name is expected to offset his/her carbon emissions by planting either a Weeping Boer Bean, Tree Wisteria or Plumbago plant on the school property.
+Because of our commitment to the environment, any teacher or pupil who flies under the PEPPS name is encouraged to offset his/her carbon emissions by planting either a Weeping Boer Bean, Tree Wisteria or Plumbago plant on the school property.

-20. ELECTRONIC ACCESS
+19. ELECTRONIC ACCESS

-Access to computer facilities and the internet is provided to pupils at PEPPS Polokwane Preparatory School and College as tools to increase their overall efficiency and effectiveness in the performance of their academic studies.
+Access to computer facilities and the internet is provided to pupils at PEPPS Mokopane Preparatory School and College as tools to increase their overall efficiency and effectiveness in the performance of their academic studies.